kiarsy/DemnehLog/README.md

 ![alt tag](https://raw.githubusercontent.com/kiarsy/MainLogger/master/example_output2.png)

 in this `logger1` as you see , logs show without date

 ## ProviderConsole
-comming soon.
+Comming soon.

 ## ProviderMongo
-comming soon.
+Comming soon.

 ## ProviderTelnet
-comming soon.
+Comming soon.

 ## Full Example
-comming soon.
+Comming soon.

+## Whats Next
+We are going to improve `ProviderTelnet` to be more customizable.

 ## Feedback
 You can send your feedbacks on https://github.com/kiarsy/DemnehLog also you can join to project for helping improve demnehLog together.